 According to the U.S. Department of Labor, employment of writers is expected to grow by eight percent from 2008 to 2018.
 In addition, the growth of web-based publications is increasing the demand for writers and editors.

-TC3’s creative writing students have earned recognition as distinguished poets, novelists, dramatists, and screenwriters.
-For example, a TC3 screenwriter sold his feature screenplay to Universal Pictures.
+The College’s creative writing students have earned recognition as distinguished poets, novelists, dramatists, and screenwriters.
+For example, a Tompkins Cortland screenwriter sold his feature screenplay to Universal Pictures.

 Recent graduates have been employed with Cortland City Police and Sheriff’s departments, Ithaca City Police, New York State Police, Tompkins and Tioga County Sheriff’s departments and Tompkins Cortland Community College Campus Police.

 Industry jobs prospects such as computer specialists, multimedia artists and animators, film and video production crew and editors, and others skilled in digital filming, editing, and computer-generated imaging are in demand.
 Our program emphasizes cross-training in these areas, an understanding of transmedia approaches (photography, video, computer art, digital film, animation), and the development of artistic talent, writing ability, and technical skills.
 Furthermore, the program provides guidance for career and transfer exploration along with guidance in portfolio development.